Vauxhall Victor: F Series Victor

 The original Victor, launched on 28 February 1957, was coded the F series and saw a production run of more than 390,000 units.
 The car was of unitary construction and featured a large glass area with heavily curved windscreen and rear window.
 Following American styling trends then current, the windscreen pillars (A-pillars) sloped forwards.
 In fact, the body style was derived directly from the classic ′55 Chevrolet Bel Air.
 Bench seats were fitted front and rear trimmed in Rayon and "Elastofab", and two-colour interior trim was standard.
 The Super model had extra chrome trim, notably around the windows; remnants of the signature Vauxhall bonnet flutes ran along the front flanks and the exhaust pipe exited through the rear bumper.
-The car was equipped with arm rests on the doors, door-operated courtesy lights, a two-spoke steering wheel, and twin sun visors, It is designed to compete with the Ford Consul Mk2, Austin A55 Cambridge, and the Morris Oxford Series III.
+The car was equipped with arm rests on the doors, door-operated courtesy lights, a two-spoke steering wheel, and twin sun visors.
+It was designed to compete with the Ford Consul Mk2, Austin A55 Cambridge, and the Morris Oxford Series III.

 Vauxhall Victor F (1958) rear view treatment.
 On the early cars the exhaust gases emerged through a hole on the right side of the bumper.